PacificBiosciences/pb-StarPhase/docs/user_guide.md

     ...
 ```

-We recommend generating SV calls using [sawfish](https://github.com/PacificBiosciences/sawfish), and then joint phasing them with the small variants using [HiPhase](https://github.com/PacificBiosciences/HiPhase).
+We recommend generating SV calls using [sawfish](https://github.com/PacificBiosciences/sawfish), and then jointly phasing them with small variants using [HiPhase](https://github.com/PacificBiosciences/HiPhase).
 This will generate structural variants with complementary phase information to the small variants.
 While phasing is not required for StarPhase, it significantly reduces the ambiguity of output diplotypes.